 This course will explore the significance, purpose and aim of multicultural studies in a diverse society.
 Relying on history, sociology, anthropology, political science and education, students will focus on learning the content and meaning of multiculturalism in America.
 Students will be encouraged and required to participate in activities intended to deepen their understanding of diversity and then reflect on the ways in which this knowledge might inform multicultural studies in practice.
 Aspects of culture and identity that will be covered include race, socioeconomic class, religion, ethnicity, gender and ability.
 Students will also be encouraged to consider the various approaches to multicultural studies and the schooling practices that result.
-Pre-requisite: ENG-101 veloping strong home-school relationships.
+Pre-requisite: ENG-101

+INTD 250 The Child, Family & Community

+This course examines the nature of the contemporary family and its relationship to the school and provides practical advice for developing strong home-school relationships.
 Examples of building good home-school partnerships and fostering familial involvement in schools with examples of activities and strategies will be practiced.
 Students are required to spend a minimum of 12 hours in interviewing, observing and recording parent and child behaviors.

-INTD 250 The Child, Family & Community 3 CR This course examines the nature of the contemporary family and its relationship to the school and provides practical advice for de-

 (This course meets one of the required components of the New Jersey Infant/Toddler Credential.)
 Co-requisite: ENG-101

-LITERATURE

-LIT 201 Introduction to Literature 3 CR
+LIT 201 Introduction to Literature